Amirhossein-Gholamshahi/PersianDateJsonConverter/README.md

 # JSON Serialization and Deserialization Example

-This is a custom JsonConverted implemented using the famous [Newtonsoft](https://www.newtonsoft.com/json) Library.
+This is a custom JsonConverter implemented using the famous [Newtonsoft](https://www.newtonsoft.com/json) Library.

 ## JSON Structure